This guide is supposed to be a first start for translators. There are probably errors. Please tell me if you find any. Thank you.

 In strings to be translated you will find characters that have special meaning.
 Watch out for the following:

-For any problem you might have, please post a message to the translators list.
+For any problem you might have, please post a message to the translation issue you open at LenMus repo.
 Please, do not just leave the problem unmentioned.
 Thank you.

 When you are finished, send me your translated files.
 I will review your translation; if there are problems, I will contact you to get them resolved.
 When everything is working your translation will be committed to the source code repository.
 From that moment on, your language will be available in the development repository for testing.
 And it will become part of the next official release.
 I will also put your name on the list of contributors.

-When the next release is approaching, I notify to the lenmus-translators mail list, to give you a chance to update the translation with any new/changed strings.
+When the next release is approaching, I notify you to give you a chance to update the translation with any new/changed strings.

-If you need further assistance, feel free to ask for help on the LenMus translators mailing list.
+If you need further assistance, feel free to ask for help by opening an issue in LenMus repo at GitHub.

 Thank you in advance for your help and for helping others to use LenMus.